yaniv-golan/LLM-hacks/Response Quality Enhancer/README.md

    "Please always consider the following quality criteria when responding: [Insert the content of prompt.txt here]"
 4. Click "Save" at the bottom of the page.

-Note: While Custom Instructions influence ChatGPT's responses, they may not be as powerful as modifying the core system prompt.

 ### For Claude

 Currently, Claude does not have an option to set persistent custom instructions across all chats.
 To use this prompt with Claude: